How Many ml Is A Cappuccino

 • A cappuccino typically consists of equal parts espresso, steamed milk, and foamed milk.

-• Understanding the ratio between the espresso, milk, and foam is crucial for achieving the desired taste and texture.
+• Getting the ratio between the espresso, milk, and foam right is how to achieve the desired taste and texture.

 • The serving size of a cappuccino can vary, but the standard cappuccino cup size is usually 150 to 240 ml.